isomerpages/pa-tamanjurong/_our-programmes/Blood Donation Drive.md

 ---
 <p>Since 2008, the Taman Jurong Youth Network has been running Blood Donation
 Drive in Taman Jurong, in close collaboration with the Health Sciences Authority (HSA) Blood Bank.
-This long-standing initiative aims to bolster Singapore's blood supply and save lives by encouraging more residents to become blood donors.</p>
+This long-standing initiative, held three times per year, aims to bolster Singapore's blood supply and save lives by encouraging more residents to become blood donors.</p>
 <p>Working hand-in-hand with HSA, the programme has become a cornerstone
 of community service in Taman Jurong, bringing together volunteers and donors in a shared mission to support patients in need.
 The Youth Network's